ANTIETAM BATTLEFIELD WALK

 MEDICAL FIELD PRACTICUM 202 “OPERATION BUSHMASTER”

-MCM and MFP 202 combine to ensure USU graduates enter internship and subsequent assignments to operational units with the finely honed skills, experience, and character they will need to take on the ever-changing challenges facing our men and women in uniform across the globe.
+The Military Contingency Medicine (MCM) Course and MFP 202 combine to ensure USU graduates enter internship and subsequent assignments to operational units with the finely honed skills, experience, and character they will need to take on the ever-changing challenges facing our armed service members across the globe.

-MFP 202 is conducted at Fort Indiantown Gap, Pennsylvania, midway through the 15 months students have to attend advanced clinical clerkships.
-Operation Bushmaster allows medical students—along with students from USU Graduate School of Nursing and international medical students and physicians—to test their knowledge, skills, and abilities in military emergency medicine, military medical practice, and military medical leadership in a simulated, resource constrained, far-forward tactical field setting similar to a Role-1 capability during a real-world contingency deployment.
+The MCM Course is a two week course which takes place at the Uniformed Services University.
+Students receive lectures on topics related to deployment medicine and practice critical hands on Tactical Combat Medicine skills.
+MFP 202 is conducted at Fort Indiantown Gap, Pennsylvania, midway through the 15 months when students attend advanced clinical clerkships.
+Operation Bushmaster allows medical students—along with students from USU Graduate School of Nursing and international medical students and physicians—to test their knowledge, skills, and abilities in military field medicine, military medical practice, and military medical leadership in a simulated, resource constrained, far-forward tactical field setting similar to a Role-1 capability during a contingency deployment.
 One day is set aside for planning and rehearsals prior to four days of intense operations.

 Dozens of faculty members formally assess and evaluate leadership skills and healthcare-delivery skills.
 Evaluation teams are composed of local and national USU faculty, subject-matter experts, and civilian volunteers from around the globe.